anh/pecancelery/README.rst

   user$ pecan celeryd config.py

-Defining tasks and routing to queues
+Routing tasks to queues
 ------------------------------

-When defining tasks, you can specify a queue they belong to:
+When defining tasks, you can specify a queue they should be routed to:

 ::